To be considered an applicant must:

 Submit official transcripts from all colleges and universities attended (or currently attending) directly to CASPA.

-- Complete a Bachelor's degree and admissions prerequisites prior to enrollment (see Prerequisites section below).
+- Complete the course prerequisites prior to enrollment (see Prerequisites section below).

 A minimum of 300 hours of direct patient care experience is required.
 This may be a volunteer and/or employment position(s).